kouhin/react-safety-helmet/README.md

 [![Build Status](https://travis-ci.org/openameba/react-safety-helmet.svg?branch=master)](https://travis-ci.org/openameba/react-safety-helmet)
 [![Dependency Status](https://img.shields.io/david/openameba/react-safety-helmet.svg?style=flat-square)](https://david-dm.org/openameba/react-safety-helmet)

-A fork of react-helmet that support for renderToNodeStream and thread safe with the power of redux
+A fork of react-helmet that support for renderToNodeStream and thread safe, , provides both react hooks and declarative api.

 This reusable React component will manage all of your changes to the document head.